These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 3 of 30All photos

 At one of your meals today, double the amount of vegetables on your plate and skip the starch.
 A simple way to do it: Serve stir-fry over a bed of broccoli instead of rice.
+(Or turn the broccoli into rice!)
 The florets of the broccoli will soak up the sauce and juices from your dish just like the rice would have.
-Plus, you have the added cancer fighting addition of indole 3-carbinol, a potent anti-cancer nutrient found in vegetables like broccoli and cabbage.
+Plus, you have the added cancer-fighting addition of indole 3-carbinol, a potent anti-cancer nutrient found in vegetables like broccoli and cabbage.
+(Also try making vegetable steaks instead of meat.)

 Day 4: Use a Foam Roller After Your Workout